ankane/errbase/README.md

 # Errbase

-A common exception reporting library for a variety of services.
+Common exception reporting for a variety of services

 Libraries are automatically detected.
 Supports: